 Pet Dryer Repair & Maintenance

-Extend the life of your pet dryer with regular maintenance to minimize downtime, extend its life and ensure your equipment is running at optimal efficiency.
+You can extend the life of your pet dryer with regular maintenance to minimize downtime and ensure your equipment is running at optimal efficiency.

 As you can see there is an excess amount of hair in the rear exterior filter.
 Buildup of hair on these foam filters reduces air flow and will greatly reduce the efficiency of how the blaster performs.
 Excessive buildup of hair and dander can be a fire hazard as there is a spark that’s produced from the brushes that run along the Armature.
 A short circuit is also possible if the wiring harness is covered in hair or dander.